Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Introduction and main results

-A transverse foliation whose all regular leaves have genus zero is called a genus zero transverse foliation.
-This definition is based on the finite-energy foliations introduced by Hofer, Wysocki and Zehnder in~\cite{fols}, see also \cite{HS_ICM}.
+A transverse foliation, all of whose regular leaves have genus zero, is called a genus zero transverse foliation.
+This definition was introduced in \cite{HS_ICM} and is based on the finite energy foliations introduced by Hofer, Wysocki, and Zehnder in~\cite{fols}, where they prove the following remarkable result for Reeb flows on the tight three-sphere.

+\begin{thm}[Hofer-Wysocky-Zehnder \cite{fols}] Let $\lambda=f\lambda_0$ be a nondegenerate contact form on the tight three-sphere $(S^3,\xi_0)$.
+Then the Reeb flow of $\lambda$ admits a genus zero transverse foliation whose binding orbits have Conley-Zehnder index equal to $1$, $2$, or $3$. \end{thm}